MegaRAG: Multimodal Knowledge Graph-Based Retrieval Augmented Generation: Related Work

 To address this limitation, GraphRAG~\cite{edge2024local} proposes building KGs directly from raw text using LLMs, followed by a hierarchical community detection algorithm~\cite{traag2019louvain} to cluster semantically related nodes.
 During inference, it prompts the LLM to generate intermediate answers for each community summary, scores them by confidence, and aggregates the top responses into a final answer.
 Although this enables corpus-level reasoning, it incurs high computational cost due to repeated LLM queries over many community summaries.
 To improve efficiency, LightRAG~\cite{guo2024lightrag} introduces a two-stage retrieval process: it first extracts local and global keywords from the query, then retrieves relevant nodes and their surrounding subgraphs using dense retrieval.
 This design reduces the need for repeated LLM inference and significantly improves scalability. which introduces a hybrid RAG framework that alternates between naive and graph-based retrieval.
 TOG-2~\cite{ma2025thinkongraph} introduces a hybrid RAG method that alternates between dense retrieval and graph reasoning.
 However, these approaches rely on manually curated KGs, which are costly to construct and limited in coverage.

 However, these KG-augmented RAGs rely solely on textual KGs, limiting their ability to handle multimodal content such as images.
-To overcome this limitation, multimodal knowledge graphs (MMKGs)\cite{10.1007/978-3-030-21348-0_30,zhangmultimodal} enrich KGs by associating entities with aligned visual (e.g., images), numeric (e.g., dates, measurements), and textual descriptions.
-A representative benchmark\cite{10.1007/978-3-030-21348-0_30} introduces MMKGs that were constructed by linking overlapping entities via \textit{sameAS} relations and annotating them with web-crawled images and numeric literals.
+To overcome this limitation, multimodal knowledge graphs (MMKGs)~\cite{10.1007/978-3-030-21348-0_30,zhangmultimodal} enrich KGs by associating entities with aligned visual (e.g., images), numeric (e.g., dates, measurements), and textual descriptions.
+A representative benchmark~\cite{10.1007/978-3-030-21348-0_30} introduces MMKGs that were constructed by linking overlapping entities via \textit{sameAS} relations and annotating them with web-crawled images and numeric literals.
 MMKGs have demonstrated utility across tasks, including KG completion~\cite{mousselly2018multimodal,xie2017image}, recommendation systems~\cite{sun2020multi}, and image captioning~\cite{zhao2023boosting}.

 More recently, MMKGs have been integrated into RAG pipelines to support multimodal QA with LLMs.
-For instance, Lee et al.~\cite{lee-etal-2024-multimodal} utilized manually constructed MMKGs that encode visual and factual knowledge, enabling LLMs to reason over structured multimodal inputs.
-Although this study improves performance, it depends on manually built, domain-specific MMKGs that are costly to scale.
-No existing method using LLMs to construct MMKG for RAG, and current systems still struggle with open-ended reasoning beyond predefined graph structures.
-Building scalable, automatically constructed MMKGs that support open-domain, MMRAG remains a key challenge.
+For instance, MR-MKG~\cite{lee-etal-2024-multimodal} utilizes manually constructed MMKGs that encode visual and factual knowledge, enabling LLMs to reason over structured multimodal inputs.
+Although effective, this approach depends on manually built, domain-specific MMKGs that are costly to scale.
+Query-driven MMKG~\cite{bu2025query} takes a step toward automatic MMKG construction by dynamically building query-specific local graphs for online multimodal reasoning.
+Nevertheless, such local graph construction is mainly designed for short-form, query-centered settings and does not explicitly model document-level structure or cross-page dependencies in long-form documents.
+Therefore, building scalable MMKGs that can be constructed automatically and support open-domain multimodal RAG over long, visually rich documents remains a key challenge.